 We must remember that school is a mandatory place for children but an optional place for adults; it is a place where children have little or no power and adults have much.
 Children continually move through and have no necessary sense of permanence, while adults might stay for an entire career / vocation.
-It can be a place where well-meaning disciples "hinder" the children from coming to the Father.
+It is often, to our shame, a place where well-meaning disciples "hinder" the children from coming to the Father.

-Being child-centered makes us sensitive to our adult self-centeredness.
+Being child-centered helps make us sensitive to our adult self-centeredness.
 Indeed, it is only within the context of God's love and grace that leaving the self-centeredness of adults behind makes any sense and, indeed, is possible.
 When we are able to stop being self-centered as adults, we are freed to become immersed in the lives of our children.
 Then, we can "teach (the laws) to your children, talking about them when you sit at home and when you walk along the road, when you lie down and when you get up" (Deuteronomy 11:19).
 This all-encompassing embrace of the teaching life is what turns it from mere career into vocation.

-Of course, God takes the same approach, considering us His children, embracing us and being with us (Emmanuel) through the indwelling of the Holy Spirit, through the law written on our hearts, through the reality of knowing we are created beings, and teaching us (Psalms 25: 4-5; 27:11; 32:8; 86:11; 94:10; 119).
+Being child-centered is deeply Biblical.
+God takes the same approach, considering us His children, embracing us and being with us (Emmanuel) through the indwelling of the Holy Spirit, through the law written on our hearts, through the reality of knowing we are created beings, and teaching us (Psalms 25: 4-5; 27:11; 32:8; 86:11; 94:10; 119).
 He was with us at the beginning of time teaching the man (Genesis 2:16) while in Eden and apprenticing the man and woman in the making of clothing (Genesis 3:21).
 He came to us in Jesus, a child teaching in the Temple (Luke 2:46) and a man teaching the multitudes.
-In our schools we must note that God came to Adam and Eve within His creation, Jesus came to us in the context of human history, and Jesus comes to each of us within the context of our own lives.
-This is our model of how we should approach children - within the context of their own lives, teaching them in the place they are and in the way they can understand.
+We note that God the Father came to Adam and Eve within His creation, Jesus came to us in the context of embodied human history, and the Spirit comes to each of us within the context of our own lives.
+This is our Biblical model of how we should approach children - within the context of their own lives, teaching them in the place they are, and being with them in a way they can understand.